 ECD 314 The Developing Child.
-(3) fall, spring, summer
+(3)

 Examines all aspects of development of children, birth through age 8, with implications for teachers and parents.
 Requires classroom observation and participation.

 ECD 315 Classroom Organization and Guidance in the Early Years.
 (2)

 Develops understanding and application of classroom organization and management principles, strategies, and procedures.
 Prerequisite: ITC admission.